What the Bible Says About Tattoos (Are They a Sin?)

 The Bible also describes sin as separation from God (Isaiah 59:2).
 This could be anything that degrades your relationship with Him or that conflicts with the loving ways we represent our belief in Him.

 Essentially, sin can be anything that becomes an “idol” to us.
-And anytime we treat something like it’s worth more adoration and attention than our Creator, that inevitably causes a relational rift.
+And if we treat something like it’s worth more adoration and attention than our Creator, it only makes sense that it’d cause a relational rift.

 If something gets in the way of loving God and keeping His commandments, it’s sin.

 So now it’s time to do some soul-searching.